 Happy Thanksgiving from the Little School!
 Our youngest Hornets wore their best turkey and pilgrim costumes and celebrated in their own style--singing songs, reading books, and feasting on their favorite foods!

-The college office will be hosting our second evening Book Club discussion on March 23rd.
-This is a make up for the book club canceled in October due to Hurricane Matthew.
+The college office will be hosting our second evening Book Club discussion on March 23rd, 5-6 in Bradley.
+This is a make up for the Book Club canceled in October due to Matthew.
 We will be reading Frank Bruni’s Where You Go Is Not Who You’ll Be: An Antidote to College Admission Mania.
 In it, he makes the case that, “Where we go to college will have infinitely less bearing on our fulfillment in life than so much else: the wisdom with which we choose our romantic partners; our interactions with the communities that we inhabit; our generosity toward the families we inherit and the families that we make.”
 We hope to start a conversation about the college process, what’s causing the most stress to both students and parents, and what we can all do to bring more sanity to this process.
 The discussions are open to all upper school parents, so please pick up a copy of the book and plan to join us.
 Refreshments will be provided.

 Dr. Carol Fulenwider Elliott ’68 describes the time she spent at Country Day as the best years of her career.
 But even though she was a “lifer”- attending SCDS from Kindergarten to High School, Carol is referring to her days as a teacher in the Upper School.

 Leadership Giving at the $2,500 level or higher to The Fund for Country Day makes a huge impact on our campus.
 These donors, known as our Green & Gold Society, account for over 50% of The Fund.
 Thanks so much to those Green & Gold Donors who have contributed thus far: